Lightstreamer/Lightstreamer-example-BandwidthandFrequency-client-javascript/README.md

 ## Build

 The html application can be optionally built, to reduce the number and size of the files to be downloaded by the browser, using [r.js](http://requirejs.org/docs/optimization.html).
-A ready-made configuration file for the build process of the demo is available in the `build_rjs` folder of this project.
+A ready-made configuration file for the build process of the demo is available in the `build_r.js` folder of this project.

 The build is configured to use [Google Closure compiler](https://code.google.com/p/closure-compiler/) to minify the files.
 To run it as is you need to download [rhino](https://developer.mozilla.org/en-US/docs/Rhino) `js.jar` file, `compiler.jar` from the closure compiler project and `r.js` from RequireJS.
 You also need a [Java Virtual Machine](https://www.java.com/en/download/) installed on your system.

-Once ready, from the `build_rjs` folder, run
+Once ready, from the `build_r.js` folder, run

 ```cmd
 java -cp compiler.jar;js.jar org.mozilla.javascript.tools.shell.Main r.js -o app.build.js